 - Taking pictures near BYU.
 I would not do that again as I made a complete fool of myself in front of a bunch of guys walking to class.

-This is me pretending to act normal while my mom is taking pictures of me standing in front of a wall.
+This is me pretending to act normal while my mom is taking pictures of me standing in front of some random wall.
 Gahh seriously how do fashion bloggers do it?
 I love to blog, and I love to sew, but I HATE blogging about sewing.
 Well no I don't actually hate the blogging part, I just hate the whole blogging process.. like taking pictures of yourself and looking extremely ridiculous/vain while doing so.
 I can't be the only one who feels like this.. right guys?
 Anyone agree that it's the most AWKWARD PROCESS EVER?
 I'm just hoping that with time I will get more used to it/learn not to just stand there grinning like an idiot.

 If you are a fashion/sewing blogger, did you ever hate taking pictures of yourself?
 Any tips for someone who deeply despises it?